-The status of the Copernicus Climate Change Service (C3S) has been discussed.
-C3S supports 22 Essential Climate Variables (ECVs) in five thematic areas: atmospheric physics, atmospheric composition, ocean, land hydrology & cryosphere, and land biosphere.
-All variables are available with long term and consistent time series that are constantly updated.
-A new set of web-based tools have been developed for the monitoring of climate change.
-This allows users to generate, in a traceable and reproducible way, Climate Indicators.
-These enable an operational monitoring on the long term evolution of several key variables used to assess the global and regional trends of warming climate such as temperature, sea ice and greenhouse gas concentrations and fluxes.
-Future reanalysis by means of ERA6 will have a better representation of key atmosphere-ocean processes and feedback thanks to the enhanced ocean and land data assimilation.
+composition, ocean, land hydrology & cryosphere, and land biosphere.
+All variables are available with co-organized also with specific sessions during conferences such as EGU.
+Beyond the school activities long term and consistent time series that are constantly updated.
+A new set of web-based tools have other initiatives like Massive On-line Courses (MOOC) have been organised.
+The latest iterations were on been developed for the monitoring of climate change.
+This allows users to generate, in a traceable Artificial Intelligence for Earth Monitoring organised by Copernicus and on air quality monitoring during and reproducible way, Climate Indicators.
+These enable an operational monitoring on the long term Covid-19 organised by ESA.
+Other provided training formats relate to thematically focused workshops evolution of several key variables used to assess the global and regional trends of warming climate such such as the training schools on dust aerosol detection held in November 2021. as temperature, sea ice and greenhouse gas concentrations and fluxes.
+Future reanalysis by means of ERA6 will have a better representation of key atmosphere-ocean processes and feedback thanks to the 4.3 International Satellites, Missions and Products enhanced ocean and land data assimilation.